cloudfoundry-community/flocker-boshrelease/README.md

 ## Design
+The design is an bosh context adaption of the clusterHQ documentation https://docs.clusterhq.com/en/latest/flocker-standalone/manual-install.html
-This bosh release is to be used with the docker bosh release. https://github.com/cloudfoundry-community/docker-boshrelease It enables on the fly persistent volume creation for docker containers On OpenStack, it creates dedicated volumes for docker containers, enabling HA and Docker Swarm clustering while keeping container persistent data https://docs.clusterhq.com/en/latest/flocker-features/openstack-configuration.html
+This release must be used with the docker bosh release. https://github.com/cloudfoundry-community/docker-boshrelease

+It enables on the fly persistent volume creation for docker containers On OpenStack, it creates dedicated volumes for docker containers, enabling HA and Docker Swarm clustering while keeping container persistent data https://docs.clusterhq.com/en/latest/flocker-features/openstack-configuration.html